 Coatwork in combed wheat reed, is often trimmed with a Shearing Hook.
 And flush type ridges, in the same material, also receive a shearing down, with this useful tool.
 At first glance it looks like a large reaping hook.
 But on closer inspection, it can be seen that the blade gradually turns to a steeper angle, as it moves away from the handle.
 This enables the thatcher to shave a thin layer off the face of the coatwork, by pulling the hook downwards and towards themselves: in a slightly circular motion.

-The curved blade of the shearing hook in action, in west Somerset, in around 1920.
-Used in conjunction with the legget, to finish or ‘dress’ the coatwork.
-The thatcher making standing on a biddle…
+On the right, the curved blade of the shearing hook in action, in West Somerset, around 1920.
+This being used in conjunction with a legget, to finish or ‘dress’ the coatwork.
+The thatcher here is standing on a Biddle…

 The Eaves Hook or Easing Hook, trims what it’s name suggests.
 This is very similar to a reaping hook.
 In fact many are used, for the purpose of cutting the eaves, of wheat thatch… But a true eaves hook is less curved than it’s reaping cousin.
 A shearhook can also be used, to trim the eaves.
 If turned upside down and used with a pulling action… Today, many thatchers use a good pair of garden shears, to the same effect.

 An edged implement that can be made, if not at home, then a least in the local forge; is the Long Eaves Knife… Many of these are fashioned, by straightening a scythe blade, at the handle end; and fixing it to a straight handle about 3 feet (900mm) long.
 This tool is used exclusively, in long straw thatching, to trim the gable ends.
 There is also a shorter version of this tool, not unsurprisingly called the Short Eaves Knife… These are useful, for both trimming long straw eaves and the over sailing tops of water reed; as the top of the roof is approached.